monymony-public/react-native-tutorial/docs/Setting-tutorial/Basic-setting/Basic-settings.md

 ## Android development environment

-you can skip this part if you are already familiar with android development environment.
+You can skip this part if you are already familiar with android development environment.

 1. Install Android Studio
     1. Choose a 'Custom' setup (installation type)